unnatural-worlds/uwapi/sphinx/source/bots/setup.rst

 Copy it into the ``bin`` folder, next to the game executable.

 It is recommended to remove the ``steam_appid.txt`` when you are done with your AI/bot program.
-Presence of the file may cause a corruption when the game is updated.
+Presence of the file may cause corruption of some files when the game is updated.

 Game Install Path
 -----------------

 .. important::
-   If you installed Unnatural World in non-default location, define environment variable ``UNNATURAL_ROOT`` to the directory containing the library.
+   If you installed Unnatural World in non-default location, define environment variable ``UNNATURAL_ROOT`` pointing to the ``bin`` directory containing the library.

 .. tab-set::
    :sync-group: platform